tnichols217/notes-old/APLang/Speech.md

 %%
 How I came to know Linux
 So this is weird actually cuz a long time ago I was tasked with setting up a minecraft server.
 And I had this old laptop lying around and no one was using it cuz it was old and crappy.
-At this time it was running Windows
+At this time it was running Windows, so I just installed the minecraft server and
 %%

 ---